njeriolenkere/Smart-IoT-Connected-Lake/README.md

 * Year: July 2022

 ## Project Overview
-The aim of this project is to create a smart IOT connected lake.
+The aim of this tutorial is to teach how to create a smart IOT connected lake.
 Using the temperature sensor (DS18B20) and the pH sensor (SEN0161) to measure and send the data collected via WIFI to an  IoT platform(Ubidots) for visualisation.
 Depending on your level of skill and hardware or software problems, this project can take between 4-48 hours.

 ![projectOverview](https://user-images.githubusercontent.com/50623449/175966042-1a00d573-fcf9-4389-ac72-350f675e068d.jpg)
 *Figure 1: Project overview*